An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 - Acute stress accompanying a serious illness, such as heart disease

-- Early nurturing: People who were abused in childhood may have long-term abnormalities in the hypothalamus-pituitary system, which regulates stress.
+- Early nurturing.
+People who were abused in childhood may have long-term abnormalities in the HPA system, which regulates stress.

-- Personality traits: Certain people have personality traits that cause them to over-respond to stressful events.
-For example, those who are neurotic may get stressed more easily and turn to dangerous behaviors such as smoking and heavy drinking as a result.
+- Personality traits.
+Certain people have personality traits that cause them to over-respond to stressful events.
+For example, those who are neurotic may get stressed more easily and turn to unhealthy behaviors such as smoking and heavy drinking as a result.
 Being more outgoing and aware of the world may improve a person's response to stress by lowering levels of stress-related inflammatory hormones.